 Bluford Shops products are not intended for children under 14.

-New Caboose runs coming to HO and N scales in 2018.
+New Caboose runs coming to HO and N scales.

 Bluford Shops is proud to announce a new group of Caboose runs in HO and N scales.
 These cabooses are ready to run.
 The inclusion and position of details varies with the road name to better capture the appearance of the prototype.
 Cabooses feature plastic bodies and details with wire grab irons, knuckle couplers and metal wheels.
 MSRP: N scale: $37.95; HO Scale: $49.95.